SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 When I study the Bible, I do so in parallel.
 Here is a list of recommended parallels.

+Notes & Expansions

-The ***NET Bible Full Translator Notes*** are absolutely indispensable, the text is functionally equivalent and alright, but the notes are formally equivalent and superb.
+- The ***NET Bible Full Translator Notes*** are absolutely indispensable, the text is functionally equivalent and alright, but the notes are formally equivalent and superb.

+- The ***Expanded Bible (EXB)*** The expansions provided in this Bible are incredibly useful and so I do use the EXB in parallel just for the expansions.

+Readability

+- The ***English Standard Version (ESV)*** remains the closest to unseating the LSB for *Primary Bible* selection.
+I ended up choosing the LSB over the ESV for the bracketing of alternate texts, and the restoration of the covenant name of God (Yahweh) in the Old Testament.
+The ESV lacks these features, but is one of the most readable formally equivalent translations of all time.

-The ***New Living Translation (NLT)*** is the most readable version of the Bible on earth without compromise.
+- The ***New Living Translation (NLT)*** is the most readable version of the Bible on earth without compromise.

 <span style="font-family:Times;font-style:Italic;font-size:26px;">Honorable Mentions</span>

 <!-- *Note: Bibles in this section are the best for their respective textual basis or specific purpose, but otherwise are slightly inferior to the text of the above versions.
 Most of these would have been eliminated if it weren't for their footnotes, and some of them were eliminated.* -->

-The ***English Standard Version (ESV)*** remains the closest to unseating the LSB for *Primary Bible* selection.
-I ended up choosing the LSB over the ESV for the bracketing of alternate texts, and the restoration of the covenant name of God (Yahweh) in the Old Testament.
-The ESV lacks these features, but is one of the most readable formally equivalent translations of all time.

-The ***Expanded Bible (EXB)*** missed the final lineup by a hair.
-The expansions provided in this Bible are incredibly useful and so I do use the EXB in parallel just for the expansions.

 The ***Lexham English Bible (LEB)*** is almost good enough to be a *Primary Bible*, but its intended purpose is software based and no physical print exists.
 Dr. W. Hall Harris III, one of the worlds foremost scholars, known for his work in the NASB '95 & NET, also had a prominent role in the Lexham English Bible.
 This has incredible potential.